-The victory was a welcome relief for Dortmund who suffered their fifth defeat in eight Bundesliga matches this season at Cologne on Saturday.
+The victory was a welcome relief for Dortmund, which suffered its fifth defeat in eight Bundesliga matches this season at Cologne on Saturday.

-However, Dortmund continue to excel in Europe and their third pool victory means another win in the return match with Galatasaray on November 4 will confirm their spot in the knockout stages.
+However, Dortmund continues to excel in Europe and the club's third pool victory means another win in the return match with Galatasaray on Nov.
+4 will confirm a spot in the knockout stages.

-It is a completely different story for the hosts, though, who have just one point and face an uphill task to progress.
+It is a completely different story for the home side, though, which has just one point and faces an uphill task to progress.

-Dortmund were ahead after just six minutes when Henrikh Mkhitaryan set Reus free down the left and his excellent centre across the penalty area was side-footed home at the back post by Aubameyang.
+Dortmund was ahead after just six minutes when Henrikh Mkhitaryan set Reus free down the left and his excellent centre across the penalty area was side-footed home at the back post by Aubameyang.

-Galatasaray pushed forward in search of an equaliser, with Alex Telles a threat on the left, but the visitors were a constant threat on the counter-attack and the tactic yielded a second goal in the 18th minute.
+Galatasaray pushed forward in search of an equalizer, with Alex Telles a threat on the left, but the visiting side was a constant threat on the counterattack and the tactic yielded a second goal in the 18th minute.

-Dortmund were finding gaps in the home defence with ease and Shinji Kagawa should have done better when he shot tamely at Muslera when one-on-one, while Aubameyang wasted a chance for his hat-trick when he inexplicably hit the post with the goal gaping from Mkhitaryan's delivery.
+Dortmund was finding gaps in the home defense with ease and Shinji Kagawa should have done better when he shot tamely at Muslera when one-on-one, while Aubameyang wasted a chance for his hat trick when he inexplicably hit the post with the goal gaping from Mkhitaryan's delivery.

 Dortmund had to replace Bender with Matthias Ginter in the 55th minute, but it failed to disrupt the away side's flow and Reus should have hit the target when his half-volley deep inside the penalty area flew high into the stands.

 The Germany international wasted another chance when he shot straight at Muslera from the edge of the box, before Kagawa dragged wide from 20 yards after showing neat foot work.